My best advice for China is always take out comprehensive travel insurance.

 Why would I need travel insurance for China?

-It’s worth getting travel insurance for China in case you get sick or injured while you’re there.
+In case you get sick or injured while you’re there.
 A suitable insurance plan can cover big medical expenses if you end up in a Chinese hospital and require care.
 If you don’t have travel insurance and something happens to you, then you could be up for significant out-of-pocket costs, which you may have to pay upfront.

 What’s China’s medical system like?